Pen – FrøyaRingen (NYTEK23)

 - GVI = General visual inspection:

-Visual inspection in which the inspector looks for obvious damages in distance from the object.
-This can be performed with ROV or diver with a normal camera. - NVI = Neare visual inspection:
+Visual inspection in which the inspector looks for obvious damages at a distance from the object.
+This can be performed with ROV or diver with a normal camera. - NVI = Near visual inspection:

-Use of near vision camera or detection tool (e.g. ultrasound) to identify damages near the surface to the object. - DC = Dimension control:
+Use of near vision camera or detection tool (e.g. ultrasound) to identify damage near the surface to the object. - DC = Dimension control:

 Use of measuring tools to control dimensions. - MR = Modification / Replacement

 Pen component tolerances are listed in chapter 7.3.1-7.3.4.
-If these tolerances are exceeded, the pen does not keep satisfying quality and ScaleAQ must be contacted for a review.
+If these tolerances are exceeded, the pen does not satisfy quality standards and ScaleAQ must be contacted for a review.
 These chapters also describe the measure method where 2 diameters are measured (D1 and D2) 90 shifted relative to each other.

 7.3.1 Tolerances for wear of rods, chains, bolts and shackles

-Tolerances for wear of rods, chains, bolts and shackles: ≤ 20% of original material diameter (Table 7.3.1.1), measured over 2 diameters (D1 and D2) 90° shifted relative to each other.
-Hence, remaining diameter (D1+D2)/2 needs to be minimum 80% of nominal diameter Dn.
+Tolerances for wear of rods, chains, bolts and shackles: ≤ 20% of original material diameter (Table 6), measured over 2 diameters (D1 and D2) 90° shifted relative to each other.
+Hence, the remaining diameter (D1+D2)/2 needs to be minimum 80% of nominal diameter Dn.

 315 | M24x130 | 25 | 16 |